Communic acid: Chemistry and occurrence

 Communic acid belongs to the labdane family of diterpenes and possesses a carboxylic acid functional group.
 It occurs mainly as two geometric isomers: the trans (E) and cis (Z) forms, which differ in the configuration of the double bond at C-13–C-14.
-Its molecular formula is C_{2}_{0}H_{3}_{2}O_{2}, and it features a bicyclic skeleton typical of labdane diterpenes.
+Its molecular formula is C_{20}H_{32}O_{2}, and it features a bicyclic skeleton typical of labdane diterpenes.

-Communic acid and its derivatives have been isolated from the resins of Juniperus communis, Austrocedrus chilensis, and other conifers.
-These resin acids play a defensive role in plants, deterring herbivores and inhibiting microbial growth.
+As a compound, it has been isolated from the resins of the conifer species, Juniperus communis and Austrocedrus chilensis.
+These resin acids have a defending role in the plants, keeping away the herbivores and microbes.

 Recently, (+)-communic acid was isolated from the branches of Platycladus orientalis.
 This acid seems to exhibit protective effects against UVB-induced skin aging.

 Biological activity

-Communic acid and its related diterpenes have shown antimicrobial, anti-inflammatory, and antioxidant activities in laboratory studies.
-In organic synthesis, communic acid serves as a chiral building block (chiron) for constructing complex natural products.
+Communic acid itself has exhibited some antimicrobial, anti-inflammatory and antioxidant activities in recent studies.
+Also, communic acid can serve as a chiral building block (whoch is called chiron) for the synthesis of some complex natural products.